alien-keric/simple-challenge/README.md

 # simple-challenge
-Just a simple chall for noobs, Can you get me the password from the file
+Just a simple chall for noobs, Can you get me the password and NTLM hash from the file